 Now that const_get supports "Foo::Bar" syntax, so should const_defined?.

-#3 Updated by Erik Michaels-Ober over 1 year ago
+#3 Updated by Erik Michaels-Ober about 2 years ago

-#4 Updated by Ben Holley over 1 year ago
+#4 Updated by Ben Holley about 2 years ago

 I have been working on a patch, but I have some questions about expected behavior.